Darth-Apple/simple-php-templates/readme.txt

 TEMPLATES/INHERITANCE:

- This engine handles inheritance very differently than most template engines.
-Rather than defining blocks and sections, a simple tag is declared to load the contents of another template.
+ This engine handles inheritance through a variety of methods, some of which are different than the approaches of other templates.
+One common construct that is often used within hierarchies is the basic "template" tag.
+This loads and parses another template in-place within the parent template.

   example: